andreas-wilm/kickstart.nvim/AW.md

 ## Motions

-hjkl | navigate
+- hjkl | navigate
-w | forward word
+- w | forward word
-e | forward word (end of word) b | backward word
+- e | forward word (end of word)
+- b | backward word
-0 | beginning of line
+- 0 | beginning of line
-^ | first non-blank character of line
+- ^ | first non-blank character of line
-$ | end of line
+- $ | end of line
-% | move to matching parenthesis or keyword
+- % | move to matching parenthesis or keyword
-{ and } | move by paragraph (non white space segment) C-d and C-u | to move half page down or up
+- { and } | move by paragraph (non white space segment)
+- C-d and C-u | to move half page down or up
-C-f and C-b | to move full page down or up
+- C-f and C-b | to move full page down or up
-C-e and C-y | to move one line down or up
+- C-e and C-y | to move one line down or up
-G | move to bottom
+- G | move to bottom
-gg | move to start
+- gg | move to start
+- - | beginning of one line up
+- + | beginning of one line down

-TODO recommended: remap to <C-d>zz for centering
+- TODO recommended: remap to <C-d>zz for centering
-:<NO> | move to line number NO
+- :<NO> | move to line number NO

 ## Search

-/ | search downwards
+- / | search downwards
-* | search downwards for word under cursor (<ESC> to stop) ? | search backwards
+- * | search downwards for word under cursor (<ESC> to stop)
+- ? | search backwards
-# | search upwards with word under cursor
+- # | search upwards with word under cursor
-n | next results
+- n | next results
-N | prev results
+- N | prev results
-C-o | to go back where you came from
+- C-o | to go back where you came from
-TODO recommended: remap to nzzzv for centering f<CHAR> | go to next occurence of CHAR
+- TODO recommended: remap to nzzzv for centering
+- f<CHAR> | go to next occurence of CHAR
-F<CHAR> | go to prev occurence of CHAR
+- F<CHAR> | go to prev occurence of CHAR
-;, | next/previous occurence
+- ;, | next/previous occurence
-same for t but unTil character
+- same for t but unTil character

 ## Misc